eccenca/cmem-plugin-uuid/README.md

 ## UUID4

 UUID version 4 specifies a random UUID.
-The output is the same as that of the standard CMEM UUID operator without input value.
+This plugin is equivalent to the standard CMEM UUID operator without input value.

 <br>